 \section{Numerical Simulation}

 We apply our proposed estimation scheme on the IEEE 14-bus system, which is a benchmark example extensively used in the literature \citep{George2010TPS,liu2020TSG} for illustrating the performance of secure state estimation algorithms.
-The IEEE 14-bus system is composed of five generators.
-Let the generator bus index set be $\Vc_g=\{1,2,3,6,8\}$ and the load bus index set be $\Vc_l=\{2,3,4,5,6,9,10,11,12,13,14\}$.
-Their connection topology is shown in Fig. \ref{fig:IEEE68}.
-We adapt the continuous-time system dynamics as in the following equations \citep{AllenPowerbook2013}:
+We adopt the continuous-time system dynamics as in the following equations \citep{AllenPowerbook2013}:

 where $\theta_{i}(t)$ and $\omega_{i}(t)$ are the phase angle and angular frequency on bus $i$, respectively, $m_i$ is the angular momentum of $i$, and $w_i$ is the process disturbance.
 The parameter $D_i$ is the load change sensitivity w.r.t. the frequency and is defined in \cite{AllenPowerbook2013} Section 10.3.
 The power flow between neighboring buses $i$ and $j$ is given by $P_{\rm tie}^{i j}(t)=-P_{t i e}^{j i}(t)=t_{i j}\left(\theta_{i}(t)-\theta_{j}(t)\right)$, where $t_{ij}$ is the inverse of resistance between bus $i$ and $j$.
-The power $P_{i}(t)$ denotes the mechanical power minus power demand at bus $i$ (if there is no generator, then mechanical power is zero). $P_{i}(t)$ is modeled as the system input and assumed to be known by the system operator.
+The power $P_{i}(t)$ denotes the difference of mechanical power and power demand, which is known to the system operator.
 The system is sampled at discrete times with sampling interval $T_s=0.01$ s.
-The measurements are also discrete in time.
 Every bus is equipped with four sensors (one electric power sensor, one phase sensor and two angular velocity sensors).
 The process noise $w_i$ and measurement noise $v_{i}$ are i.i.d. uniformly distributed random vectors normalized to satisfy noise bounds $\Bc_w=10^{-3},\Bc_v=10^{-2}$.
 The attack is switching between all 14 buses' electrical power sensor at every time index $k$.
 The attacked bus index is switching as the following rule: